KellsCodes/trading_bot/README.md

 4. check for Exponential Moving Average crossing between the slow and fast moving averages When all filters return true, the trade is executed else the cycle is repeated until a favorable entry is obtained

+The Asset/Ticker to trade is obtained from user input